thuyngh08/Getting-and-Cleaning-Data-Course-Project/README.md

 ### 5. Creates a tidy data set with the average of each variable for each activity and each subject

-Convert the dataset from wide (82 columns) form to long form (4 columns) with id variables are 'Subject' and 'Activity'
+Convert the dataset from wide (82 columns) form to long form (4 columns) with id variables are 'Subject' and 'Activity'.
 Aggregate the long form dataset to get the average value of each variables for each activity and subject

 Create a dataset with the average of each variable for each activity and subject